justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 ### Typography spacing

-When using spacing between typographic elements, try to ensure legibility is prioritised.
+When using spacing between typographic elements, try to prioritise legibility is prioritised.
 You can also use spacing to dictate the visual hierarchy of your text, using tighter spaces to create blocks of content and bigger spaces to separate unrelated bits of content.

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/typography-spacing.svg",